TheBestTvarynka/trash-code/serde-lection/lab.md

 ## Serde

-Write a program which deserializes the following JSON into a static `Request` type and prints out its serialization in a _YAML_ and _TOML_ formats.
+Write a program that deserializes the following JSON into a static `Request` type and prints out its serialization in _YAML_ and _TOML_ formats.
 Consider to choose **correct types for data representation**.

 Prove your implementation correctness with tests.